Our Official Selection

 A Film by Annette Scheurich

 Santorini, the southernmost of the Greek Cyclades, has a unique history.
-3,600 years ago, a volcano exploded here, creating a huge water-filled crater surrounded by a group of islands – today's Santorini.
-Its beaches are mostly black, some red or white, and just as world-famous as the blue domes of the houses or the wine.
-The film shows how the volcano's activity and deposits continue to shape the island's nature and all areas of life to this day.
+3,600 years ago, a volcano erupted here, creating a huge water-filled crater surrounded by an archipelago – today's Santorini.
+Its beaches are mostly black, some red or white, and as world-famous as its blue-domed houses or its wine.
+The film shows how the volcano's activity and deposits continue to shape the island's nature and and all aspects of life to this day.

 | Country: | Germany |